This delicious Iron Skillet Jalapeno Cornbread is a great addition to any meal and works especially well with soups, stews and beans.

-- Mix all remaining ingredients (except cooking spray) by hand in medium bowl.
+- Mix all remaining ingredients by hand in medium bowl.

-- Pour corn meal mixture into dish, smooth with the back of the spoon and place in preheated oven.
+- Pour corn meal mixture into preheatee skillet.
+It will sizzle from the heat.
+Place skillet back in oven.

 Note: If there is a video, it will not display while there is an adblocker.

 Percent Daily Values are based on a 2000 calorie diet.
 All amounts are estimates and 24Bite® takes no responsibility for actual figures since calculations vary by packaging and supplier.
 Please calculate the amounts yourself based on package labeling if you have specific dietary requirements.
 24Bite®, Kim Guzman or Christian Guzman shall not be liable for adverse reactions or any other outcome resulting from the use of recipes or recommendations on this website or actions you take as a result.